nicholaschenai/ai-for-code/README.md

     - 2350 open-ended tasks collected from 137 websites spanning 31 domains and crowdsourced action sequences for the tasks
         - Top level Domains: Travel, Info, Service, Shopping, Entertainment
         - selected by popularity in US, 3-5 per domain
-    - Explored using LLMs for generalist web agents
+    - MINDACT: LLMs for generalist web agents
 - Task curation via AMT:
     1. ask worker to propose tasks that can be performed on given website. these are screened by the authors before the next step
         - 3 criteria: Diverse, multiple rounds of interaction, described in high level detail rather than step by step instructions